Keys87/study-sprout/README.md

-# Study Sprout Project
-This is the repo for the Study Sporut Project made in collaboration between BTB and TCSS students

 ### Development Setup

 1. Please ensure you have npm installed and nodejs.
 To test, please run this command in PowerShell